Santa Barbara Motorcycle Lane-splitting Accident Lawyers

 In the state of California, lane-splitting is a common occurrence on our roads.
 Motorcyclists often use this practice to avoid heavily trafficked areas throughout Santa Barbara by riding between other vehicles.
 Lane-splitting is allowed in California; however, many drivers still choose to ignore this fact and blame motorcyclists when a collision occurs.

-If you or someone you love was injured in a lane-splitting accident caused by a negligent driver, then you may be eligible for compensation.
+If you or someone you love was injured in a Santa Barbara lane-splitting accident caused by a negligent driver, then you may be eligible for compensation.
 Motorcycle accidents are rarely ever minor, and most motorcyclists suffer severe and costly injuries as a result of careless drivers.
 But the team at NordstrandBlack PC has the necessary experience and knowledge to win you the compensation you need from a motorcycle accident claim.
-To learn how in a free consultation, contact our firm at (866) 298-2041.
+To learn how in a free consultation, contact our Santa Barbara motorcycle lane-splitting accident attorneys at (866) 298-2041.

 Lane-splitting is not prohibited under California law.
 While other states specifically ban lane-splitting, California does not have a law saying it is legal or illegal.
 However, with the passage of Assembly Bill 51 in 2016, lane-splitting is defined under California Vehicle Code 21658.1(a) VC as: